 Can one think where universities offer part time degrees in Pakistan so that continuous working learners are not left behind just because of a degree signal.
 For this one has to redevise course structure as there are a number of courses like Pakistan Study, English, Islamic Study and many other general courses required to complete a degree.
 Such courses are not required for those who are in jobs and need degrees relevant to their skills to move higher ladder in their career.
 But our universities dont have any program so these can serve those un-served ones.
 Signaling power of degree is so strong that there is no equal in job market to it.
 Dr. Michael Crow “Universities should be great contributors to society rather universities to be great contributors to themselves.
 Each university is trying to be as good as Harvard, Berkeley and Yale.
 Many may achieve the goal and what else is to achieve if its done.

 Building institutions around the sole attainment of status as opposed to a broader set of institutional outcomes, which would include - status on the list - achievement on the list but also achieve somewhat impact.
 Emergence of new kind of institutions is needed with having digital immersion.
-We are all about creating, discovering, analyzing, synthesizing, storing and transferring knowledge.
+We are all about creating, discovering, analyzing, synthesizing, storing, and transferring knowledge.
 That’s what we do between and among generations.

 21st century 3rd decade learning pathways must be different and move away from memorization and standardized testing to problem-based learning.
 Hands-on experimentation is required where learners engage in productive struggle, persist and learn just in time-specific disciplinary concepts.
 Secondly, there is not a single problem in real life which can be solved in isolation.
 Solution to problem requires multidisciplinary approaches but unfortunately our university system is providing degrees in complete isolation to each other and even within same faculty, departments/schools are working in silos.
 Use talent development as a blueprint for varying the problems and building the solutions that are happening in our community everyday.
 There is need that policymakers, workforce, learning providers and employers understand skill gaps to work out how to close those gaps through design and development of well-established and more precise learning pathways.